hafontia-zz/Assistant/README.md

 # Natan

-Hebrew type family designed by Ben Nathan
+Natan is a Hebrew type family designed by Ben Nathan to complement the Source Sans Pro Latin fonts by Paul Hunt at Adobe Type.